Pece17/COBOL/README.md

 I'm personally also thinking about the abilities to withdraw and deposit money, to transfer money to other users' accounts, and to check balance, so I suppose the goal would be to make a "mini bank".
 I'm thinking a few users that require passwords for login.
 Let's get started.

 I create a new file called **MINI-BANK.cbl** and paste the code of **CUSTOMER-GREETING.cbl** in it.
-I make a few changes to the header:
+I make a few changes to the header and change the program name:

 ```
       ******************************************************************